Gas Chromatography/Mass Spectrometry (GC/MS)

 Applicability

 GC/MS is a technique that can be used to separate volatile organic compounds (VOCs) and pesticides.
-However other uses of GC or MS, combined with other separation and analytical techniques, have been developed for radionuclides, explosive compounds (Royal Demolition Explosive (RDX) and Trinitrotoluene (TCE)), and metals.
+Portable GC units can be used to detect pollutants in the air, and they are currently used for vapor intrusion investigations.
+However other uses of GC or MS, combined with other separation and analytical techniques, have been developed for radionuclides, explosive compounds such as Royal Demolition Explosive (RDX) and Trinitrotoluene (TNT), and metals.
 Some of these are described below.

 A type of spectrometry can also be used to continuously monitor incinerator emissions, in place of a standard method that collects samples from a gas stream for laboratory analysis.
 That standard method has a relatively long turn around time, and it does not provide information that catastrophic releases have occurred or that there is a system failure.
 With real-time, continuous monitoring, all releases are monitored, and if there is a system breakdown, the system can be turned off and/or the nearby community can be notified.